 2. Different Time Zones

-Best thing to do is to jump straight into the new time zone and treat it like an ordinary day at home.
+Often the best thing to do is to jump straight into the new time zone and treat it like an ordinary day at home.
 It may take a few days for things to adjust but have no fear, sleep will get back on track within a few days of being in your new destination.
-This is thanks to your circadian rhythm (AKA your body clock) which takes its cues from the rhythm of the day (meal times, activities and daylight).
+This is thanks to your circadian rhythm (AKA your internal body clock) which takes its cues from the rhythm of the day (meal times, activities and daylight).

 3. The journey

-Try to ensure your baby has their usual, total amount of day time napping during the journey.
-Depending on whether they have more or less sleep during the day bring bedtime forwards or push it back (if possible).
-If you think your baby will need a nap on the aeroplane baby slings can be really helpful for this.
-On our way back from Greece our Ryanair flight was delayed (surely not I hear you say) and all four of us managed to have a sleep, I woke up to hear Chris and Ivy snoring their heads off and George was happily snoozing on me in his carrier.
+Try to ensure that your baby has their usual, total amount of day time napping during the journey.
+Depending on whether they have more or less sleep during the day bring bedtime earlier (if possible) or push it later.
+If you think your baby will need a nap on the aeroplane, baby slings can be really helpful for this.
+On our way back from Greece our Ryanair flight was delayed (surely not ?!
+I hear you say) and all four of us managed to have a sleep, I woke up to hear Chris and Ivy snoring their heads off and George was happily snoozing on me in the carrier (our favourite was the Omni Ergobaby carrier).
 Two minutes later Ivy woke up and wanted a poo and the peace quickly descended into chaos!

 5. Bedtime Routine

 All children thrive on consistency and predictability.
 Try to use a similar bedtime routine when you are away.
 Often bath times can be problematic as many places lack baths.
-But if you can, improvise by using the sink or a simulate a bath with a warm, damp flannel as this can provide the same calming effect and association with sleep.
+But if you want to, you could improvise by using the sink or a simulate a bath with a warm, damp flannel as this can provide the same calming effect and association with sleep.
+Or you can ditch the bath entirely as part of your bedtime routine.
+By doing a small part of your bedtime routine your little one will still understand that bedtime is coming.
+This might be as simple as saying your night night phrase, singing a lullaby and feeding or rocking your little one to sleep and perhaps putting white noise on (if you use it).

 During the hot weather dress babies in lightly covered clothing and keep them in the shade.
 If you are breastfeeding you may find you need to feed more often as its thirst quenching work being a baby in the heat!
 Avoid trying to create shade by using blankets or thin cloths on the pram as these can have a furnace-like effect on the inside of the buggy.
 Also try to have some inside time during the hottest part of the day.